 If you are struggling with controlling your negative emotions, counseling might be right for you.
 A trained professional can help you identify the feelings you have and how to process them.
-There are many techniques surrounding anger that have shown a great success.
+There are many techniques surrounding anger that have shown great success.

 Frequent Angry Outbursts

 Some people that have anger issues report frequent and inappropriate outbursts.
-It doesn't normally take very much to trigger this, but the result is detrimental.
+It doesn't normally take very much to trigger this, but the result is often detrimental.